 Migration to the UK has significantly changed the nature of the HIV epidemic since many people have come from countries with high HIV prevalence.
 The immigration process is complex and raises a number of issues for people living with HIV.

 Access to HIV treatment for migrants and asylum seekers

-HIV treatment is free to everyone who needs to access it in England.
+In England and Scotland, the NHS provides HIV treatment free to everyone who needs it.
 This follows years of campaigning by NAT and other HIV and migrant organisations.
-NAT is now calling on Wales, Scotland and Northern Ireland to make the same formal commitment - although in practice migrants in these nations are also able to access HIV treatment without charge.
+NAT is now calling on Wales and Northern Ireland to make the same formal commitment - although in practice migrants in these nations are also able to access HIV treatment without charge.

 Although HIV and other sexual health treatment is always free, some migrants and refused asylum seekers may be charged for other secondary care (the treatment and care you get in a hospital).
 The rules for NHS charges are outlined in our factsheet Will I have to pay?.

 The Immigration Bill and access to NHS treatment

 The Government has recently consulted on proposals to require migrants to make a financial contribution to the NHS.
 Read NAT's response to this consultation.
 Some of these proposals now form part of the Immigration Bill and others will be introduced in regulations next year.